sait-wbdv/winter-2021/_posts/2021-03-11-json-routes.md

   - Turn a file into a module: assign a value to using `module.exports`.
   - Load a module using `require()`.
 - Demonstrate a module's protected variable environment.
+- Load an array of objects using a custom module

 ### Terminology
 Module